FASP-QAT/qat-documentation/docs/developer/getting-started.md

 # Getting Started

-This guide will help you set up both the frontend and backend components of the FASP application.
+This guide will help you set up both the frontend and backend components of the QAT application.
 The system consists of a React-based frontend and a Java Spring Boot backend with MySQL database.

 ## Installation